nsconde/ih-mobile-challenge/README.md

 # Inception Health React-Native Coding Challenge

 Using [Star Wars GraphQL API](https://graphql.org/swapi-graphql), create an _informative_ mobile app that _delights_ Star Wars fans!
 This will be your opportunity to showcase something you pride yourself on.
-This could be code organization, animation, testing, UX, UI, app performance, etc.
+This could be code organization, animation, testing, UX, UI, app performance, etc. You have as much time as you want to complete the challenge; however, we recommend no more than a few hours.
+We don't expect a production grade application, just a demonstration of your coding strengths.
+Play to your strengths with what you choose to build.

 ## Ideas